Gaming broadband: give yourself the edge

 However, be careful about patches as these can be massive and eat up your allowance very quickly.
-Also, if you're going to download a lot of games with the likes of Steam, rather than buy shop copies, this will also take up big chunks of your monthly download allowance.
+Also, if you're going to download a lot of games with the likes of Steam, rather than buy retail boxes, this will also take up big chunks of your monthly download allowance.
 It's here that providers offering unlimited downloads come in useful.

 Mobile broadband gaming

 Finally, especially as 4G is now starting to rollout in the UK, we should give a mention to mobile broadband gaming.

 Unfortunately, historically mobile broadband tends to have had slow and intermittent coverage and reception.
 But as both speeds and mast coverage improves it is starting to become a viable gaming option for some.